AgriGPT-VL: Agricultural Vision-Language Understanding Suite: AgriGPT-VL

+As shown in figure~\ref{fig:overview}.
 This section details our training paradigm for AgriGPT-VL, which follows a progressive curriculum: textual grounding first, then vision–language alignment.
 We first consolidate domain knowledge and instruction style on text-only data, and then align vision and language on synthesized multimodal supervision with an easy-to-hard schedule.

-\textbf{Stage-1 (text-only domain grounding).} Starting from Qwen2.5-VL, we conduct continual pretraining on $\approx$200K documents ($\approx$2.2B tokens) to inject agricultural terminology and background knowledge, followed by supervised instruction tuning on Agri-342K \citep{Yang2025AgriGPT}.
+\textbf{Stage-1 (Text-only).} Starting from Qwen2.5-VL, we conduct continual pretraining on about 200K documents ($\approx$ 2.2B tokens) to inject agricultural terminology and background knowledge, followed by supervised instruction tuning on Agri-342K \citep{Yang2025AgriGPT}.
 A held-out split of AgriBench-13K \citep{Yang2025AgriGPT} is used for early stopping and calibration prior to multimodal alignment.

-\textbf{Stage-2 (curricular alignment on synthesized multimodal data).} We adopt a three-step easy-to-hard sequence built on caption and VQA supervision, then preference optimization:
+\textbf{Stage-2 (Curricular Alignment on Synthesized Multimodal Data).} We adopt a three-step easy-to-hard sequence built on caption and VQA supervision, then preference optimization:

-\textbf{(2a) Shallow Alignment (Captioning, Vision Frozen).} We start with 1M image–caption pairs, keeping both the vision encoder and LLM component fully frozen.
+\textbf{(2a) Shallow Alignment.} We start with 1M image–caption pairs, keeping both the vision encoder and LLM component fully frozen.
 Only the connector and adapter layers are trained.
 Captioning tasks help establish a stable semantic bridge between vision and language modalities.

-\textbf{(2b) Deep Alignment (From Coarse to Full Reasoning).} Next, we train on 2M image–QA samples (two questions per image for cross-validation), covering recognition, attributes, diagnosis, and basic multi-hop reasoning.
+\textbf{(2b) Deep Alignment (From Coarse to Full Training).} Next, we train on 2M image–QA samples (two questions per image for cross-validation) and 50K GPT-4o-polished samples for supervised fine-tuning, covering recognition, attributes, diagnosis, and basic multi-hop reasoning.
 Using LoRA, we gradually unfreeze the vision encoder and LLM, enabling transition to full multimodal reasoning.

-\textbf{(2c) GRPO Optimization (Reward-Guided Fine-Tuning).} We build an expert pool via multi-agent refinement, selecting 50K GPT-4o-polished samples for supervised fine-tuning, and 15K GRPO samples for reinforcement learning.
+\textbf{(2c) GRPO Optimization.} We build 15K GRPO samples for reinforcement learning.
 GRPO rewards image-text consistency, internal logic, and verifiable terminology.
 Details are in Appendix~A.2 and A.6.